 CAN I SUBMIT AN IDEA I HAVE ALREADY BEEN WORKING ON?

 Of course!
 This probably means you have done your research and are already refining your idea.
 You can also join the Challenge if your project is already in a further stage of development and is being implemented.
-The important thing is that your project suits one of our three global design briefs, or one of the five available city tracks.
+The important thing is that your project suits one of our three global design briefs, or one of the six available city tracks.

 CAN I SUBMIT AN IDEA ON MY OWN BEHALF?

 Yes, you can participate in the Challenge individually.

 CAN I SUBMIT AN IDEA AS A COLLECTIVE?